even4void/aliquote/content/post/handling-extreme-response-style.md

 ## Detecting perfect scores

 Hereafter, I am interested in showing how a subsample of "extreme respondents" might impact the quality of the underlying scale.
 I shall assume a unidimensional construct, for the sake of simplicity.
 But it should easily extend to the case of multi-scale questionnaire.
 Rather than simulating response to Likert item (not so easy, in fact), I will just use data on attitude to the environment, included in the ltm package.
-The data set (N=291) is comprised of a set of six items coded on a three-point scale:<sup>(11)</sup>

-> 1. LeadPetrol Lead from petrol.
-> 2. RiverSea River and sea pollution.
-> 3. RadioWaste Transport and storage of radioactive waste.
+The data set (N=291) is comprised of a set of six items coded on a three-point scale: (1) LeadPetrol Lead from petrol, (2) RiverSea River and sea pollution, (3) RadioWaste Transport and storage of radioactive waste, (4) AirPollution Air pollution, (5) Chemicals Transport and disposal of poisonous chemicals, (6) Nuclear Risks from nuclear power station.<sup>(11)</sup>
-> 4. AirPollution Air pollution.
-> 5. Chemicals Transport and disposal of poisonous chemicals.
-> 6. Nuclear Risks from nuclear power station.

-which I happen to load as follows:
+I happen to load the data as follows:

 ```r
 data(Environment, package="ltm")